nainiayoub/java-notes/README.md

 }
 ```
 * Java 7 and newer versions don’t allow the execution of a JAVA program because JVM checks the presence of the main method before initializing the class.

+## What happens when static modifier is not mentioned in the signature of main method?
+* Without having declared main method static , our program will successfully compile but won't execute and report error at run time.
+* Declaring main method static is necessary since main is called by the Java interpreter before any objects are made.
+* Since keyword static allows main to be called without creating an object of the class in which the main method is defined, our main method needs to be declared static.